01-edu/public/subjects/social-network/README.md

 ### Followers

-When navigating the social network you should be able to follow and unfollow other users.
+When navigating the social network the user should be able to follow and unfollow other users.
 Needless to say that to unfollow a user you have to be following him/her.

 In order to follow someone the user first needs to send a request to the user he/she wants to follow.
 Then the other user should be able to accept the request or decline it.
 If the second user has a public profile (explained in the next topic) this step is skipped and the sending of the request is ignored.